 And finally, for the SpongeBob aquarium background itself, you can get a waterproof plastic background for very little and it’s sure to set the mood completely and seal any gaps or fix any inconvenience from the positioning of the tank.

 This part is only complicated if you make it complicated.
-There’s really not many ways to ruin this process so don’t be scared of working with this.
+There are really not many ways to ruin this process so don’t be scared of working with this.
 It would be good to try this outside the tank first so you’re clear and you won’t make a mess by reordering things inside the tank itself.

 The thing to keep in mind is the size of the tank.
 If your tank is categorized as small, around 2-3 decorations, with only one being the cave/house would be ideal.
 You don’t want to overstock your tank not only for the aesthetic purpose of it but also to avoid taking much space from your fish swimming space.